 General.
-Vident Investment Advisory, LLC, a Delaware limited liability company formed and registered with the SEC in 2014, serves as the sub-adviser to the Funds.
+Vident Asset Management, a Delaware limited liability company formed in 2016 and registered with the SEC in 2019, serves as the sub-adviser to the Funds.
 The Sub-Adviser's principal place of business is located at 1125 Sanctuary Pkwy., Suite 515, Alpharetta, Georgia 30009.
-The Sub-Adviser is a wholly-owned subsidiary of Vident Financial, LLC.
-Vident Financial, LLC is a wholly-owned subsidiary of Vident Investors' Oversight Trust.
-Vince L. Birley, Mohammad I. Baki, and W. Baker Crow serve as the trustees of Vident Investors' Oversight Trust.
-As of March 31, 2023, the Sub-Adviser had approximately \$7.1 billion in assets under management.
+The Sub-Adviser is owned by Vident Capital Holdings, LLC, which is controlled by MM VAM, LLC.
+MM VAM, LLC is owned by Casey Crawford.
+As of December 31, 2023 the Sub-Adviser had approximately \$8.9 billion in assets under management.

 Sub-Advisory Agreement.
-The Adviser and the Sub-Adviser have entered into an investment sub-advisory agreement with respect to the Funds (the "Sub-Advisory Agreement").
-Pursuant to the Sub-Advisory Agreement, the Sub-Adviser is responsible for trading portfolio securities on behalf of each Fund, including selecting broker-dealers to execute purchase and sale transactions as instructed by the Adviser or in connection with any rebalancing or reconstitution of each Fund's portfolio, pre- and post-trade compliance, and monitoring of Fund trading activity, subject to the supervision of the Adviser and the Board.
+The Adviser and the Sub-Adviser have entered into an investment sub-advisory agreement with respect to the Fund (the "Sub-Advisory Agreement").
+Pursuant to the Sub-Advisory Agreement, the Sub-Adviser is responsible for trading portfolio securities on behalf of the Fund, including selecting broker-dealers to execute purchase and sale transactions as instructed by the Adviser or in connection with any rebalancing or reconstitution of the Fund's portfolio, pre- and post-trade compliance, and monitoring of Fund trading activity, subject to the oversight of the Adviser and the Board.

-After the initial two-year term, the continuance of the Sub-Advisory Agreement must be specifically approved at least annually: (i) by the vote of the Trustees or by a vote of the majority of the outstanding voting securities of the Funds and (ii) by the vote of a majority of the Trustees who are not parties to the Sub-Advisory Agreement or "interested persons" of any party thereto, cast in person at a meeting called for the purpose of voting on such approval.
+After the initial two-year term, the continuance of the Sub-Advisory Agreement must be specifically approved at least annually: (i) by the vote of the Trustees or by a vote of the majority of the outstanding voting securities of the Fund and (ii) by the vote of a majority of the Trustees who are not parties to the Sub-Advisory Agreement or "interested persons" of any party thereto, cast in person at a meeting called for the purpose of voting on such approval.
 The Sub-Advisory Agreement will terminate automatically in the event of its assignment or in the event of the termination of the Advisory Agreement, and is terminable at any time without penalty by the Board.

 Sub-Advisory Fee.
-For its services, the Sub-Adviser is entitled to a fee from the Adviser, which fee is calculated daily and paid monthly, at an annual rate of 0.07% based on the average daily net assets of the Funds for assets up to \$250 million, 0.065% for assets exceeding \$250 million, and 0.06% for assets exceeding \$500 million, subject to an annual, per fund minimum of \$35,000.
+For its services, the Sub-Adviser is entitled to a fee from the Adviser, which fee is calculated daily and paid monthly, at an annual rate of 0.07% based on the average daily net assets of the Fund for assets up to \$250 million, 0.065% for assets exceeding \$250 million, and 0.06% for assets exceeding \$500 million, subject to an annual minimum of \$35,000.